gebeer/FieldtypeImageReference/README.md

 5. Create a new field.
 As type choose 'Image Reference'.
 Save the field.
 6. Optional: in 'Details' Tab of the field choose the page you created in step 2
 7. Optional: click Save button
-8. Optional: choose the images field name for the field that holds your images (on page template from step 2)
 9. Optional: click Save button again
 10. Optional: upload images to a folder inside site/templates
 11. Optional: choose to use that folder as image source
 12. Optional: choose whether you want to include child pages of page from step 2 to supply images
-13. Optional: choose whether you want to include images from the page the field lives on.
+13. Optional: choose whether you want to include images from the page being edited
 14. Optional: choose images from any page of the site
-15. Optional: choose the images field name on the page that holds the images
+15. Optional: choose the images field names of the fields that supply images
 16. Add the field to any template
 17. You are now ready to use the field